Toyosi-Balogun/MEAN-STACK/meanstack.md

 `$ sudo apt upgrade`

-In this tutorial, we will explore three different ways of installing Node.js and npm on Ubuntu 20.04:
+>In this tutorial, we will explore three different ways of installing Node.js and npm on Ubuntu 20.04:

-- From the standard Ubuntu repositories.
+- From the **"standard Ubuntu repositories"**.
 This is the easiest way to install Node.js and npm on Ubuntu and should be sufficient for most use cases.
 The version included in the Ubuntu repositories is 10.19.0.
-- From the NodeSource repository.
-Use this repository if you want to install a different Node.js version than the one provided in the Ubuntu repositories.
+- From the **"NodeSource repository."** Use this repository if you want to install a different Node.js version than the one provided in the Ubuntu repositories.
 Currently, NodeSource supports Node.js v14.x, v13.x, v12.x, and v10.x.
-- Using nvm (Node Version Manager).
+- Using **"nvm (Node Version Manager)"**.
 This tool allows you to have multiple Node.js versions installed on the same machine.
 If you are Node.js developer, then this is the preferred way of installing Node.js.

 ### Install Node.js and npm from the Ubuntu repository
 At the time of writing, the Node.js version included in the Ubuntu 20.04 repositories is 10.19.0 which is the previous TLS version.